inveniosoftware/training/12-managing-access/README.md

 ```

-2. We implement search class which features the implemented filter
+2. We implement a search class that uses the implemented filter (also in `search.py`).

 ```diff
 from elasticsearch_dsl import Q